United Way of Greater Victoria

 About United Way of Greater Victoria:

-United Way of Greater Victoria is considered a big-cap charity with donations of $5.5m in F2017.
-Its administrative costs stand at 3% of revenues and fundraising costs are 23% of donations.
-For every dollar donated, 74 cents goes to the cause, falling within Ci’s reasonable range.
-It has funding reserves of $10.3m which can cover program costs for 2.2 years.
+United Way of Greater Victoria is a large charity which received donations of $5.2m in F2018.
+Administrative costs are 5% of revenues and fundraising costs are 26% of donations.
+For every dollar donated, 69 cents go to its programs.
+This is within Ci’s reasonable range for overhead expenditures.
+UWGV has funding reserves of $9.2m, of which $1.6m are donor-endowed.
+Excluding donor-endowed funds, the charity can cover its granting activities for just over two years.

-This charity report is an update that has been sent to United Way of Greater Victoria for review.
+This charity report is an update that has been sent to United Way of Greater Victoria.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March